kubecost/kubectl-cost/README.md

 The following flags modify the behavior of the subcommands:
 ```
---rate                           show the projected monthly rate based on data in the window instead of the total cost during the window
+--historical        show the total cost during the window instead of the projected monthly rate based on the data in the window"
 --show-cpu          show data for CPU cost
---show-efficiency                Show efficiency of cost alongside CPU and memory cost.
+--show-efficiency   show efficiency of cost alongside CPU and memory cost.
 No effect with --rate.
 --show-gpu          show data for GPU cost
 --show-memory       show data for memory cost
 --show-network      show data for network cost
 --show-pv           show data for PV (physical volume) cost
 --window string     the window of data to query (default "yesterday")
 ```